Click here to go to the main page

 Cruciform pseudo-basilica in Traditionalist style with front tower.

-Addition of side-aisles to church by P.J.H.
+Addition of side-aisles to an older church by P.J.H.
 Cuypers.

 Tower added to an older church by J. Stuyt.